mathiasbynens/proposal-weakrefs/README.md

 ## A note of caution

 [Garbage collectors](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) are complicated.
 If an application or library depends on GC cleaning up a WeakRef or calling a finalizer in a timely, predictable manner, it's likely to be disappointed: the cleanup may happen much later than expected, or not at all.
 Sources of variability include:
-- One object might be garbage collected much sooner than another object, even if they become unreachable at the same time, e.g., due to generational collection.
+- One object might be garbage-collected much sooner than another object, even if they become unreachable at the same time, e.g., due to generational collection.
 - Garbage collection work can be split up over time using incremental and concurrent techniques.
 - Various runtime heuristics can be used to balance memory usage, responsiveness.
 - The JavaScript engine may hold references to things which look like they are unreachable (e.g., in closures, or inline caches).